-Additional costs may be incurred where a student elects to take a module requiring off-campus travel, for example, some students design a Final Year Project (PSY-30061) that requires off-campus travel, and occasionally final year projects incur additional expenses for students in other forms.
+It may be possible for a student to design a final year project (PSY-30061) that requires off-campus travel, and occasionally final year projects incur additional expenses for students in other forms.

 These costs have been forecast by the University as accurately as possible but may be subject to change as a result of factors outside of our control (for example, increase in costs for external services).
 Forecast costs are reviewed on an annual basis to ensure they remain representative.
 Where additional costs are in direct control of the University we will ensure increases do not exceed 5%.